matthewr6745/repotest/CYOA/4-crime.md

-## You start to loot the chests when an Iron Golem comes towards you!
+You start to loot them when an Iron Golem comes towards you!
 ---
 ![IRON](https://vignette.wikia.nocookie.net/minecraft-mob/images/a/a2/Maxresdefault_%283%29.jpg/revision/latest?cb=20180518025515)
 # [YOU DIED!!!! {press to restart}](1-home.md)